jnozzi/cocoadev.com/markdown/HowToFindAmountOfLinesInProject.md

 ----

-Maybe General/SLOCCount may be the tool for you. http://www.dwheeler.com/sloccount/
+Maybe SLOCCount may be the tool for you. http://www.dwheeler.com/sloccount/